 Empty airports and extra seats on planes are definitely perks of travel at the moment, but the impending Hong Kong quarantine with kids on landing may be a less than joyous thought.
 While most might be staying put this year, some will brave the journey to see family and friends – and no doubt the thought of keeping the kids entertained while cooped up indoors during the quarantine time might seem a little daunting!
 But have no fear.
 A mama who went through (home) quarantine with her little one tells of her experience with a few tips and tricks to keep the kids (and you!) sane.

 Editor’s Note: For more information about returning to Hong Kong from overseas, check out The Government of Hong Kong Special Administrative Region’s Quarantine for Inbound Travellers – Frequently Asked Questions.

-Quarantine With Kids: Arriving In Hong Kong
+Quarantine With Kids: Arriving At Hong Kong Airport

-Tips For Keeping Kids Entertained During Quarantine
+Tips For Keeping Kids Entertained During Hotel Quarantine

 Family Quarantine Games And Activities

 To pass the time and stave off boredom you’ll have to get very imaginative.
 There are some great Instagram accounts that have easy to make games and activities for kids, personal favourites are @fiveminutemum and @Thedadlab.

 Daisy Upton at the Five Minute Mum offers a huge amount of ideas to keep kids around the ages of 1 to 5 years old entertained when at home all day (older children will find these ideas fun as well).
 It’s a well-known fact that kids tend to prefer playing with a cardboard box – sometimes more than the original contents!
 So if you’re looking to encourage creativity, try her 10 things to do with a cardboard box tips.
 A schedule to keep your day in check and youngsters focused is also a great plan of action.
 There are also ideas that can be adapted to older kids as well, like the spider’s web number game.